How To Keep Spring Ants Off Your South Carolina Lawn

 Ants live in large colonies and are social insects that are divided into 3 groups; workers (mostly sterile females), queens, and males.
 Workers gather food and defend the nest.
 In the spring, winged males and females “swarm” by flying out, mating, and building new colonies.
 Once swarming has happened, ant populations can grow exponentially.

-Common ants that you will find in your yard or home in South Carolina are pavement ants, fire ants, and carpenter ants.
+Some of the most common ants that you will find in your yard or home in South Carolina are pavement ants, fire ants, and carpenter ants.

-Pavement ants are dark brown or black in color and grow up to ⅛” in size.
+Pavement ants - Pavement ants are dark brown or black in color and grow up to ⅛” in size.
 They will nest underneath sidewalks, building slabs, and rocks, but they can also nest in cracks in foundations and concrete walls.
 These ants usually live outdoors but may find food such as dead insects, sweets, and grease indoors to feast on.

-Fire ants are usually reddish or dark brown in color and grow up to ¼” in size.
+Fire ants - Fire ants are usually reddish or dark brown in color and grow up to ¼” in size.
 They build mounds in sandy soil and clay and can contain thousands of workers.
 They are aggressive and best known for their “sting” that can cause painful, itchy blisters.
 These ants live outdoors but may find their way indoors while foraging for food.

-Carpenter ants can be black or reddish in color and grow up to ⅝” in size.
+Carpenter ants - Carpenter ants can be black or reddish in color and grow up to ⅝” in size.
 They are helpful in nature, breaking down rotten fallen trees and other vegetation, but indoors, these ants are dangerous to the structure of your home.
 They are mini excavators that chew wood to get from one place to another and make burrows.
 They especially like damp, rotten wood.
 They feast mostly on honeydew, but will also be drawn to greasy foods and sweets.

 Homeowners in South Carolina can follow a few prevention steps to avoid ant infestations, but in the long run, professional control is best.